Tennis-Comeback kid Keys storms into Australian Open semi-finals | Sports-Games

 Tennis-Comeback kid Keys storms into Australian Open semi-finals

+I'm really proud of myself and so thankful to my team and my friends and my family for helping me through what was a really tough year last year."
+Banging down back-to-back aces to claim the first set, Keys roared to a 3-0 lead in the second before a rare wobble on serve gifted French Open champion Krejcikova a break.
 Unbowed, Keys unleashed a blistering forehand return winner down the line to break back and sealed the match with a thumping first serve that Krejcikova could only push long.
-Keys will play the winner of Australian world number one Ash Barty and American Jessica Pegula for a place in the final.

 - Country: